sreehariharan612/codebase/README.md

 # React-Codebase
-React application create using vite and configure eslint, prettier and huskey
+React application created using vite and configured using eslint, prettier and huskey

 ## Steps to set up the project